Visiting Europe from 1 January 2021

 Passports carrying the words 'European Union' will continue to be valid after the UK leaves the EU.
 The exclusion of the words 'European Union' from the cover of a British passport does not affect its validity for travel to Europe or elsewhere.

-You can apply for a new passport at Isle of Man Passport Office and download a form here.
+You can apply for a new passport at Isle of Man Passport Office and download a form from our application forms and fees page.

 Entering EU countries, Iceland, Liechtenstein, Norway and Switzerland